-The KDC 40 is small and cost effective DC gridded ion source product.
-It is a new design and upgrade to the popular 3cm Kaufman source.
-It has a larger grid pattern, more rugged and the ability to be outfitted with self-aligned three grid ion optics.
-The KDC 40 can perform all the typical ion beam process, including in-situ preclean, ion beam surface modification, ion beam assisted deposition, ion beam sputter deposition, ion beam etching and direct deposition.
+The KDC40 is a small and cost-effective DC gridded ion source product.
+A new design and upgrade to the popular 3cm Kaufman source, it has a larger grid pattern, is more rugged, and has the ability to be outfitted with self-aligned three-grid ion optics.
+The KDC40 can perform all the typical ion-beam processes, including in-situ preclean, ion-beam surface modification, ion-beam-assisted deposition, ion-beam sputter deposition, ion-beam etching, and direct deposition.
 It is compatible with inert and reactive gases, including O2 and N2.
-The versatility of the KDC 40 justifies its place in the process tool set of any laboratory where device fabrication involves thin film deposition and plasma etching.
+The versatility of the KDC40 justifies its place in the process tool set of any laboratory where device fabrication involves thin-film deposition and plasma etching.
 Under the standard configuration, the typical ion energy range is from 100 to 1200eV, while the ion current can exceed 120mA.

 |Discharge||DC Magnetic Confinement|